Maddie and Wynn

 With the ceremony concluded, the grads gathered for group, family, and friend photos.
 She passed the trophy and graduation certificate to her dad and did her best to keep her mom at bay.
 She didn’t want to see or hear her disappointment; it would still be there when she got home.

-Eager to get on with the day, she kissed her dad and whispered, “We’re leaving.”
+Eager to get on with the day, she kissed her dad on the cheek and whispered, “We’re leaving.”

-They marked their sand-plot with backpacks, skateboards, sneakers, sandals, and towels.
+They marked their sand-plot with backpacks, sneakers, skateboards, and towels.
 Then all thirty of them lined up for the traditional junior high school baptism in the Bay.

 Jenna poked Maddie’s leg with her toes as they lay in the sun to dry off.
 “Why are you moping?
 He’ll be here.”

-“Jenna, do you believe my only thoughts are about Kevin?”
+“Jenna, do you think my only thoughts are about Kevin?”

 “Then what’s your problem?”